sq171717/DTMD/README.md

 All the hyperparameters are initialized same as the values mentioned in the paper.

+## Load and Test the Existing Model
+In the corresponding directory, run following command with GPU IDs identification:

+	CUDA_VISIBLE_DEVICE=0,1,2,3 python test.py

+Model with the highest accuracy will be loaded and run testing process.

 ## Results
 The results of our DTMD method on MNIST, N-MNIST, CIFAR10 and DVS-CIFAR10 are: